 Heat pumps working in heating mode are most useful when the temperature is above freezing outside.
-If it turns too frigid, a backup electric resistance heater turns on to keep your home comfortable, but your heating costs increase as a result.
+If it becomes too frigid, a backup electric resistance heater turns on to keep your home comfortable, but your heating costs increase as a result.

-Book Heat Pump Installation or Service Now
+Request Heat Pump Installation or Service Now